 • The vast majority of buyers today are not willing to take on a home that is a project.
 Builders willing to renovate will not pay top dollar because they must meet profit goals.

 • Buyers are looking for value because rising home prices and interest rates are squeezing them.
-In our page 4 report, you can see that the real estate market darlings are changing in favor of areas where you can be close to live-work-play environments without breaking the bank.
+In our quarter Beacham Insider report, you can see that the real estate market darlings are changing in favor of areas where you can be close to live-work-play environments without breaking the bank.
 Areas such as Smyrna, Old Fourth Ward, and Alpharetta near Avalon all have average sales prices below $500,000 but home prices are increasing by double digits.
-Even areas of Buckhead that traditionally don’t have average sales prices of more than $1 million are crossing that threshold for the first time including Buckhead west of I-75 in the top-rated Morris Brandon school district and Buckhead Central in the vastly improved E. Rivers school district have become havens for
+Even areas of Buckhead that traditionally don’t have average sales prices of more than $1 million are crossing that threshold for the first time including Buckhead west of I-75 in the top-rated Morris Brandon school district and Buckhead Central in the vastly improved E. Rivers school district have become havens for value seekers.

 # # #